LiHRaM/AAU/src/7_sem/tov/tests.md

 4. A set of test cases are generated from the model and the test case specifications, with the aim of satisfying all the test case specifications.
 If this set is empty, the _test case spec_ is said to be unsatisfiable.
 5. The generated test cases are run once the test suite has been generated.

+### MBT Components
+- _Test execution environment_: If the test suite is run automatically, it is done by this component.
+    It is responsible for executing the tests and recording the verdict.
+- _Adaptor_: This component is responsible for translating data from the abstract view of the model to the concrete view of the SUT.
+    More formally, it performs _concretization_ on test inputs, and _abstraction_ on test outputs.
+- _Test script_: This component is some executable code that executes a test case, abstracts the output of the SUT, and then builds the verdict.
+    The _adaptor_ may be a part of the _test script_.

 ## Mutation Testing